SupaeroDataScience/SupaeroDataScience.github.io/hackathon.md

 # Hackathon

+## The 2019 hackathon will be held 4-6th of March

 **Are you interested to participate in the Hackathon?
 [Contact us]({{ site.url }}/contact.html)!**

 Since the creation of the program in 2015, one of the key classes has been the internal Hackathon.